tedneward/Azgaarnoth/Classes/Sorcerer/Blood.md

 # Sorcerous Origin: Blood Magic
-Your magic is the magic within all living blood - and you use none more often than your own.
+Your magic is the magic within all living blood--and you use none more often than your own.
 It comes naturally to you, and you find that your blood is strong, and getting stronger the more you draw on its magical power.
 Most who have their blood continually tapped for magic begin to suffer illness and frailty, but your blood is different in some way.
 Perhaps your blood is growing stronger the way warriors train their muscles, or perhaps your blood carries a gift made for blood magic itself.
 Whatever it is, you feel your heartbeat grow stronger and louder with every growth in sanguine power.

 ```
 name = 'Blood'